 I charge £24 per hour for daytime lessons (8:30 am-3.30 pm).
 After school (3:30-4:30), Saturday and holiday lessons are £28.
 Dyslexic children work better during the day as they quickly become tired and therefore progress is better with daytime lessons.
 I always spend time with the parents before starting the lessons to find out all about the child's problems.
 This is free.
 I like to give feedback after each lesson and will make myself available to discuss any problems if they arise.
 This is also free.

 - Where do you teach?

 I live in Coventry and I work from a special room in Cheylesmore (CV3 5HW).

 - When are you available?

-I am available during the day and holidays.
-I am willing to start teaching at 8:30 am and then I teach throughout the day doing 1 hour slots until 5.30.
-Saturdays are unavailable at the moment.
+I am available during the day, Saturdays and holidays.
+I am willing to start teaching at 8:30 am and then I teach throughout the day doing 1 hour slots until 4.30.

 - Which ages and levels do you teach?